-4.3.36 The primary function of SuDS is to ensure that flood risk is not increased onsite, as a result of new development.
-The use of SuDS is therefore encouraged, where appropriate, to enhance natural forms of drainage.
-4.3.37 On-site provision of SuDS will not normally be counted towards the open space typology requirements set out within Updated Core Strategy Policy CS15.
+- 4.3.36 The primary function of SuDS is to ensure that flood risk is not increased onsite, as a result of new development.
+The use of SuDS is therefore encouraged, where appropriate, to enhance natural forms of drainage. - 4.3.37 On-site provision of SuDS will not normally be counted towards the open space typology requirements set out within Updated Core Strategy Policy CS15.
 However, where SuDS have been designed to be multi-functional (i.e. have clear public access, basins are permanently wet in the interests of biodiversity etc.) and form part of a wider landscaping scheme (of at least 0.15 ha) consideration may be given to including it within the open space requirements.
 It will be up to the applicant to demonstrate to the satisfaction of the Council that the proposed SuDS would be multi-functional and forms part of the wider public open space provision.

-Biodiversity Net Gain (BNG)
+Biodiversity net gain (BNG)

-- 4.3.38 Under the Environment Act 2021, all planning permissions granted in England (bar a few exemptions) will have to deliver a 10% Biodiversity Net Gain (BNG) on site.
+4.3.38 Under the Environment Act 2021, all planning permissions granted in England (bar a few exemptions) after an initial transition period (which will run until January 2024) will have to deliver a 10% BNG.
 The National Planning Policy Framework also refers to BNG being sought through planning policies and decisions.
 The Planning Practice Guidance states that, in appropriate circumstances, planning conditions or obligations can be used to require that a planning permission provides for works that will measurably increase biodiversity.
 However, there are limits to the functions of open spaces particularly in the context of BNG.
-Nonetheless, open space land and other amenity land can provide wildlife habitat and if it can be demonstrated by the applicant that the land can be multi-functional then land for BNG can also be counted as open space. - 4.3.39 The Council will encourage developers to firstly minimise biodiversity losses by retaining the most important existing habitats as part of any new development scheme.
-However, where losses occur as part of any scheme the Council will work positively with developers seeking to replace losses on site.
-Where this is not possible, we would encourage offsetting on land immediately adjoining the site or nearby such that communities affected by any loss could benefit from new habitat creation where this is an option for the developer.
-Where there are no demonstrable opportunities to offset losses in the local community offsetting elsewhere will be accommodated. - 4.3.40 Blaby District Local Plan Core Strategy Policy CS19 Biodiversity and geodiversity states that the Council will work with partners to ensure the creation and designation of new wildlife sites and enhance existing sites.
+In general, land that is to be used for open space should not be the same land that is set aside for BNG.
+However, open space land can provide wildlife habitat and if it can be demonstrated by the

+- applicant that the land can be multi-functional then land for BNG can also be counted as open space. - 4.3.39 The Council will encourage developers to firstly minimise biodiversity losses by retaining the most important existing habitats as part of any new development scheme.
+However, where losses occur as part of any scheme it is the expectation of the Council that losses are replaced onsite.
+Where this is not possible, we would encourage offsetting on land immediately adjoining the site or nearby such that communities affected by any loss could benefit from new habitat creation.
+Only where there are no demonstrable opportunities to offset losses in the local community will offsetting elsewhere be accommodated. - 4.3.40 Blaby District Local Plan Core Strategy Policy CS19 Biodiversity and geodiversity states that the Council will work with partners to ensure the creation and designation of new wildlife sites and enhance existing sites.
 The policy also looks to improve linkages between existing sites and natural habitats to further help biodiversity. - 4.3.41 When considering development proposals of an appropriate scale and type, the Council will seek to ensure that opportunities are explored and delivered to build in biodiversity features as part of the design.
-This includes redevelopment proposals for previously developed land, as such land can provide significant biodiversity habitat.

-4.3.42 In exceptional cases, where no alternative sites are available and development is needed, Policy CS19 states that compensatory measures should be sought which could include the provision of replacement habitats and / or the use of planning obligations to help mitigate the harmful aspects of the development.
+This includes redevelopment proposals for previously developed land, as such land can provide significant biodiversity habitat. - 4.3.42 In exceptional cases, where no alternative sites are available and development is needed, Policy CS19 states that compensatory measures should be sought which could include the provision of replacement habitats and / or the use of planning obligations to help mitigate the harmful aspects of the development.
 This will be carried out on a site-by-site basis.